moabi7/moabi7/README.md

 - Orcle PL/SQL
 - PHP

--- Problem Solving
+A also Collaborative and Problem Solving
--- Collaboration

 ## Connect with Me
 - LinkedIn: https://www.linkedin.com/in/lesego-ramatsui/